Skip to product information

 • Box with vertical holes: used for hibernation or as a refuge for diurnal butterflies.

-• Gero Bricks: The holes are used mainly by bumblebees, wasps and solitary bees.
+• Gero bricks: the holes are mainly used by bumblebees, wasps, and solitary bees.

 Characteristics